fastapi/typer/docs/tutorial/first-steps.md

 ...and it will give you auto completion in your terminal when you hit <kbd>TAB</kbd> for all your code.

-So you can use it to have auto completion as you continue with the tutorial.
+So you can use it to have auto completion for your own scripts as you continue with the tutorial.

 !!! tip
     Your CLI application built with **Typer** won't need [Typer CLI](../typer-cli.md){.internal-link target=_blank} to have auto completion once you create a Python package.